Looking for a fun, festive treat to make while cheering on Team USA in the Winter Olympics?

 Here are the materials you need to make the candy snowflakes and Olympic rings:

-- Sheet of paper with snowflake and Olympic ring shapes (you can find this in my Resource Library)
+- Paper template with snowflake and Olympic ring shapes

 - Flat baking sheet (one that’s small enough to fit in your fridge or freezer for a few minutes)